To arrange a citizenship ceremony please complete our enquiry form.

 - all adults must attend a Citizenship ceremony and take an oath and pledge once the Home Office have informed you that you have been successful in gaining British Citizenship

-- only the applicant can book a ceremony and you will need your Home Office Invitation letter with you when you contact the office to book a ceremony
+- only the applicant can book a ceremony and you will need your Home Office Invitation letter with you when you contact us on 020 8770 5000 and pressing options 2-1 to book a ceremony

 - there is only a charge if you wish to book an individual ceremony

 Citizenship ceremonies are held at the Sutton Register Office ('Russettings'), 25 Worcester Road, Sutton, SM2 6PR.
 Find out how to get to us and about parking on our Visiting us page.

 In Sutton, citizenship ceremonies are normally held in a group but, for an additional fee of £100 per citizen, you can arrange for an individual ceremony.

 Ceremonies begin with a speech of welcome by the superintendent registrar.
 The ceremony also includes welcome speeches by local dignitaries, who give information about the local community.